Headquarters Banner

 Letter of George S. Cheney, Co.
 E; wounded at Sir John's Run

-Cheney's letter home conveys the confidence the Union troops had that the war would be short.
+George Cheney was the man wounded in the skirmish.
+His letter home conveys the confidence the Union troops had that the war would be short.
 The skirmishing had an air of excitement and fun about it.
+First-Lieutenant Joseph Colburn is pictured.

 (Letter transcription taken from the now defunct web-site "Letters of the Civil War").